-Chopper pilot and wildlife re-locator; tracking down, capturing and transporting a diverse range of dangerous animals
+Chopper pilot and wildlife re-locator; tracking down, capturing and transporting a diverse range of dangerous animals.
+Star of National Geographic’s global series, Outback Wrangler, which is seen in over 85 countries.
+Successful brand ambassador and best-selling Author.

-As a child he was raised in the wilds of Papua New Guinea and the Australian outback where living off the land and being comfortable with animals such as deadly snakes, spiders, stampeding cattle and even sharks was simply way of life.
+As a child, Matt Wright was raised in Papua New Guinea and the Australian outback, where, living off the land and being comfortable with animals such as deadly snakes, spiders, stampeding cattle and even sharks, was simply way of life.

-By the age of ten Matt had a collection of some of Australia’s most lethal animals – including three deadly King Brown snakes – living in his bedroom and was frequently in trouble at home and at school for eagerly sharing his ‘pets’ with his class mates and family.
+By the time he turned 10, he had a collection of some of Australia’s most lethal animals: including three deadly King Brown snakes (that lived in his bedroom) and was frequently in trouble at home and at school for eagerly sharing his ‘pets’ with his classmates and family.

-As an adult his career path has seen him tackle a range of jobs that require both nerves of steel and a practical can do attitude.
-Spending time as an outback musterer (horse wrangler), oil rig worker, soldier in the Australian Army, crocodile egg collector and more recently a professional chopper pilot and instructor.
+As an adult, his career path has seen him tackle a range of jobs that require both nerves of steel and a practical ‘can do’ attitude.
+Spending time as an outback horse wrangler, oil rig worker, soldier in the Australian Army, crocodile egg collector and, more recently, a professional chopper pilot and instructor.

 Working in a specific junction between the world of the wild and the world of humans, Matt’s moto is: any animal, anywhere, any time and he has plied his unique trade all over Australia as well as North America.

-As a chopper pilot Matt is able to access areas that would otherwise be impossible to reach; as a conservationist he brings a unique practical skills set and a perspective based on hands-on experience and a genuine compassion.
+As a highly-experienced chopper pilot Matt, is able to access areas that would otherwise be impossible to reach; as a conservationist he brings a unique practical skills set and a perspective based on hands-on experience and a genuine compassion.

 Matt works closely with scientists, wildlife management authorities, indigenous elders (traditional land owners) and cattle station owners to ensure a win/win situation for both the animals at hand as well as the humans that need his help.

-Following off the back of Outback Wrangler’s success, Matt Wright published his first book through Penguin Random House in August 2016.
+Off the back of Outback Wrangler’s success, Matt Wright has published his first book with Penguin and is currently the face of the fast-tracking beer brand Great Northern.

 +61 2 9332 9111